ryanski44/ResistorLabels/README.md

 # ResistorLabels

-This script generates labels for resistor zip bags.
+This script generates labels for resistor and inductor zip bags.

 It is meant for AVERY 5260 or AVERY L7157 labels and 7x10cm (3"x4") zip bags.

-The generated labels include:
+The generated labels for resistors include:

 -   Resistor value
 -   4- and 5-band color codes